preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 Moussaka combines several staple Greek ingredients, including tender slow-roasted minced lamb, aubergine and sweet Mediterranean tomatoes.
 The ingredients are layered with a creamy bechamel sauce, creating a tasty balance between classic Middle Eastern food and traditional French cooking techniques.
 Some versions of moussaka also have a thin layer of sauteed potato on top.

-Moussaka is a pretty common dish throughout Greece and pops up on casual lunch menus and at fine-dining establishments.
-For some excellent examples of this popular dish, why not stop in at the Rouga restaurant in Thessaloniki or the Il Pozzo in Lakones?
+Moussaka is a pretty traditional Greek food that pops up on casual lunch menus and at fine-dining establishments around the country.
+For an excellent example of this popular dish, why not stop in at the Rouga restaurant in Thessaloniki?

 Soutzoukakia